azadwasan/neuralnetwork/docs/easyNN/GradientDescent.md

 * Cost function to evaluate the cost $J(\theta)$ based on the parameters values.
 One of the stopping criteria is based on this.
 If the cost function difference between two iterations is below a certain threshold, we stop.
 * $\alpha$, the learning rate of GD algorithm
 * Stopping threshold for the cost function difference between the two iterations
-* maximum iterations, to stop the algorithm
+* Maximum iterations, to stop the algorithm

 It is important to note that the cost function in EasyNN derives from ICostFunction and it also hold an instance of the IHypothesis.
 Hence, through cost function, GD will have access to the hypothesis.